6 Trends That Will Drive Your E-Commerce Business Forward

 Product price is no longer the primary concern for customers.
 Instead, the focus is now on e-retailers to consistently provide exceptional experiences that attract and retain customers.
 It is, therefore, necessary to offer a unique brand promise that helps your e-commerce site stand out at every touchpoint, so customers don’t need to look elsewhere.

 AI-led innovation and the creation of wearables and hands-free devices present further opportunities for evolved customer engagement.
 In addition, mining data using AI and machine learning technologies leads to better feedback about user behavior and trends.
 This information can help identify conversations about your brand and formulate marketing strategies accordingly.

 It is becoming increasingly critical that your platform finds meaningful ways to convey its advantages and value to customers.
 This, in turn, will help improve engagement mechanisms and customer relationships that lead to conversions.

 Increased Use of Personalization Tools

 In an arena that’s crowded with e-commerce portals, personalization can be key to improving sales and the overall shopping experience.
 In order to stand out, e-commerce websites need to be able to run targeted promotions and make personalized product recommendations to various demographics.
-Providing custom catalogs and pricing can further help drive seamless shopping experiences across channels.
+In addition, providing custom catalogs and pricing can further help drive seamless shopping experiences across channels.

-AI-powered predictive targeting can help brands identify a repeat visitor and match the right experience for them.
+AI-powered predictive targeting can help brands identify repeat visitors and match the right experience for them.
 This, in turn, optimizes the customer experiences across channels.

-Amazon understands that by using customer data such as search queries, page visits, and purchase history, brands can equip online stores to serve customers most efficiently.
-As per findings, 57% customers are fine with providing personal information to a brand if it benefits them.
+Amazon understands that brands can equip online stores to serve customers most efficiently by using customer data such as search queries, page visits, and purchase history.
+As per findings, 57% of customers are fine with providing personal information to a brand if it benefits them.

 Data Transformation to Gain Insights